mcneel/developer.rhino3d.com/content/en/guides/general/how-this-site-works/index.md

 1. Wait a minute or two (If you issued a pull-request, your change won't be live until a git administrator accepts it).
 1. On the live [developer.rhino3d.com](http://developer.rhino3d.com), you should see your change.

-## Frontmatter

-{{< call-out "warning" "Transition underway" >}}
-This site is undergoing a transition from Jekyll to Hugo.
-This page is out-of-date while this warning is in place.
-{{< /call-out >}}

 ## Markdown & Kramdown

-Use the [Style Guide](/guides/general/developer-docs-style-guide/) guide as a reference when writing content for this site.

 Nearly all content on this site uses [Markdown](http://daringfireball.net/projects/markdown/basics) as the base format.
 We are using the [Goldmark](https://github.com/yuin/goldmark) markdown parser, which is the default parser with Hugo.
 A complete guide to Markdown is beyond the scope of this guide.
 For markdown syntax, refer to the [Hugo Markdown Guide](https://www.markdownguide.org/tools/hugo) or use other files on this site as examples.

+Use the [Style Guide](/guides/general/developer-docs-style-guide/) guide as a reference when writing content for this site.

+## Frontmatter

+TODO

 ## Layout